-As a follow-up note to the strong ring paper, I tried between summer and fall semester to formulate a discrete Atiyah-Singer and Atiyah-Bott result fir simplicial complexes.
-The classical theorems from the sixties are heavy.
-By searching for analogues in the discrete, I hoped to get a grip on the ideas (I do not claim to really grasp both theorems. … ….
+As a follow-up note to the strong ring note, I tried between summer and fall semester to formulate a discrete Atiyah-Singer and Atiyah-Bott result for simplicial complexes.
+The classical theorems from the sixties are heavy, as they involve virtually every field of mathematics.
+By searching for analogues in the discrete, I hoped to get a grip on the ideas.
+(I … ….

 The strong ring is a category of geometric objects G which are disjoint unions of products of

 simplicial complexes.
 Each has a Dirac operator D and a connection operator L. Both are related in

 Implementing the Dirac operator D for products of simplicial complexes without going to the Barycentric refined simplicial complex has numerical advantages.
 If G is a finite abstract simplicial complex with n elements and H is a finite abstract simplicial complex with m elements, then is a strong ring element with n*m elements.
 Its Barycentric refinement is the Whitney complex of … ….

 The strong ring The strong ring generated by simplicial complexes produces a category of geometric objects which carries a ring structure.
 Each element in the strong ring is a “geometric space” carrying cohomology (simplicial, and more general interaction cohomologies) and has nice spectral properties (like McKean Singer) and a “counting calculus” in which Euler characteristic is the most natural functional. … ….

 Elements in the strong ring within the Stanley-Reisner ring still can be seen as geometric objects for which mathematical theorems known in topology hold.
 But there is also arithemetic.
 We remark that the multiplicative primes in the ring are the simplicial complexes.
 The Sabidussi theorem imlies that additive primes (particles) have a unique prime factorization (into elementary particles).